ccyip/CS565Grader/README.md

     should have the format `<some id> - <last name> <first name> - <timestamp>`.
     There might be multiple submissions from the same student, and the grader will pick the latest one using the timestamp.
-However, BrightSpace constantly changes their timestamp format for no reason (they changed 3 times in one semester!).
-In that case, the grader will throw an error (hopefully!), and you will have to update the parser for timestamp (`Lib.hs` -> `loadStudentDirs` -> `parseTime`).
+However, BrightSpace constantly changes their timestamp format (and the format of this directory name) for no reason (they changed 3 times in one semester!).
+In that case, the grader will throw an error (hopefully!), and you will have to update the corresponding parser (`loadStudentDirs` in `Lib.hs`).

   We also need to create a directory `aux`, consisting of grading scripts.
 I will talk about this in details later, but now you just need to know the